erAbsolute/bot_jda/README.md

+# You should set some environment variables first:
+  ``botToken``: Token to auth the bot in Discord's api.
+  ``openAiToken`` (optional): Token to auth in OpenAi's api for additional functionality.

 # To start the bot, use the following command:
-  $ mvn compile exec:java -Dexec.mainClass="com.erabsolute.discord.App"
+  $ mvn compile exec:java -Dexec.mainClass="com.erabsolute.discord.App".